Ahold Delhaize: Animal welfare

 In 2016, Ahold Delhaize USA stated that it would stop sourcing eggs from hens confined in battery cages and pork from crated pigs by the end of 2025.
 In December 2024, it extended the target dates, aiming for 70% cage-free egg sales by the end of 2030 and 100% by the end of 2032, and 100% crate-free pork by the end of 2028.

 After extending the implementation timeline, Ahold Delhaize and its subsidiaries faced pressure from consumer activist and animal welfare organizations over its failure to meet its initial commitments.
 In 2025, protesters demonstrated outside Food Lion headquarters in Salisbury, North Carolina, and near Hannaford headquarters in Portland, Maine.
-Josh Balk, a former vice president of the Humane Society of the United States and CEO of The Accountability Board, identified Ahold Delhaize as one of the least transparent retailers on cage-free sourcing.
+Josh Balk, a former vice president of the US Humane Society and CEO of The Accountability Board, identified Ahold Delhaize as one of the least transparent retailers on cage-free sourcing.

+In response to the activist pressure, Ahold Delhaize made updated commitments to transparency in 2026, and made new commitments on the timeline to full implementation of its 2032 pledge.
+These included commitments to a 30% reduction in caged SKUs relative to the 2025 baseline in 2026, and a 60% reduction by 2028.
+The company also pledged to introduce clearer signage in stores to discourage consumers from buying caged eggs.
+These measures won plaudits from animal advocacy groups, who called on competitors like Kroger and Target to adopt similar measures.